n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-generic.md

-# Google: OAuth2
+# Google: OAuth2 generic

-There are two types of OAuth2 setup:

-* Creating credentials for a specific service, associated with a single node.
-For example, creating credentials for use with the Gmail node.
-* Creating a generic OAuth2 credential for use with [custom operations](/integrations/custom-operations/).
+This document contains instructions for creating a generic OAuth2 Google credential for use with [custom operations](/integrations/custom-operations/).

-This document contains instructions for both options.

 ## Prerequisites